HaakonEidemHaakstad/CypherLLM/README.md

 ### 1. Clone or download

-Place `index.html` (and optionally `LICENSE`) into a folder, or clone the repo if you’ve set one up.
+Place `index.html` (and optionally `LICENSE`) into a folder, or clone the repo if you've set one up.

 ### 2. Run a simple static server